-The problem is that a domain name has a lot of context and history with Google.
-So, unfortunately when starting from scratch you are bound to lose some equity.
+Your domain name has a lot of context and history with Google.
+Starting from scratch, you’re going to lose some equity.

 In this scenario, be prepared to do a bit more work to mitigate the SEO impact and pain of losing traffic.

-Why change domains in the first place?
-In this case, the short term hit to SEO should be for a long-term gain — like a rebranding or name change of the organization.
+With such a high risk, why change domains in the first place?
+Typically, this update is made for a long-term gain, such as a rebranding or name change of the organization.

-There are many small factors in SEO.
-Usually, drops happens as a result of multiple little factors going wrong…or one catastrophic miss.
+Don’t be overwhelmed by the level of detail below.
+Remember, there are many small, important factors that impact SEO performance.
+Usually, drops happen as a result of multiple little factors going wrong — or one catastrophic miss.

-- First, to create the optimal website structure for Google to index
+- To create the optimal site structure for Google’s indexing

-- And second, to catch any potential errors prior to the launch of the new site
+- To catch any potential errors prior to launching a new site

 Let’s start with Phase 1.

-Phase 1: Evaluate Live Site & Opportunities for Improvement.
+Phase 1: Evaluate Your Live Site & Opportunities for Improvement.
 Collect Benchmark Data.

-Since this is a data migration process from one platform to another, you’ll use the old site’s data as a benchmark for reference and comparison to the new site in a later step.
+Before you even think about starting your migration process, you need to know where your live site stands.
+You’ll use this site’s analytics data as a benchmark for reference and comparison to the new site in a later step.

-The goal is to launch the development site with as few discrepancies as possible when comparing its features to the live site.
+This step will help you launch the development site with as few discrepancies as possible when comparing it to the live site.

-Crawling the current live domain provides us with a list of URLs on the site plus a wide variety of data about those URLs that we can use for checks and benchmarks.
+Crawling the live domain provides a list of URLs and a wide variety of data about those URLs that can be used later for checks and benchmarks.

-- Does any structured data need carried over to new site?
+- Does any structured data need to be carried over to the new site?

-- Do hreflang tags need to be carried over to new site?
+- Do hreflang tags need to be carried over to the new site?